symfony/symfony-docs/cookbook/logging/monolog_console.rst

     protected function execute(InputInterface $input, OutputInterface $output)
     {
+        // assuming the Command extends ContainerAwareCommand...
+        $logger = $this->getContainer()->get('logger');
         $logger->debug('Some info');

         $logger->notice('Some more info');
     }

+Depending on the verbosity level that the command is run in and the user's configuration (see below), these messages may or may not be displayed to the console.
+If they are displayed, they are timestamped and colored appropriately.
-These messages will get displayed on the console, timestamped, colored depending on the log level and error logs are written to the error output (php://stderr).
+Additionally, error logs are written to the error output (php://stderr).
 There is no need to conditionally handle the verbosity settings anymore.

 The Monolog console handler is enabled in the Monolog configuration.
 This is the default in Symfony Standard Edition 2.4 too.